matheussodree/English-Course/README.md

     Are they not your friends? - Eles não são seus amigos?

     Aren't they your friends? - Eles não são seus amigos?

+   * __Demonstrative Pronouns__

+     This - Este / These - Estes

+     That - Aquele / Those - Aqueles

+     This dog - Este cachorro

+     That car - Aquele carro

+     These books - Estes livros

+     Those cars - Aqueles carros

+     This is my car - Este é meu carro

+     That is my wife - Aquela é minha esposa

+     These are your books - Estes são seus livros

+     Those are your kids - Aqueles são seus filhos

+     Are those your kids? - Aqueles são seus filhos?

+     Is this my car? - Este é meu carro?

+     Is that my wife? - Aquela é minha esposa?

+     Are these your books? - Estes são seus livros?